Jorge Soler Player Props: Marlins vs. Mets

 Mets Pitching Rankings (2022)

-- Peterson makes his first start of the season for the Mets.
+- Megill will take the mound to start for the Mets, his first this season.

-- In his last appearance on Sunday, Oct.
-9, the 27-year-old lefty threw in relief and went one inning against the San Diego Padres.
+- In his last appearance on Wednesday, Oct.
+5, the 27-year-old right-hander, came out of the bullpen and went two scoreless innings against the Washington Nationals.

 © 2023 Data Skrive.
 All rights reserved.